 Tibs

 Sliced beef or lamb, pan-fried in butter, garlic, and onions.
-Tibs is one of the most popular dishes in Ethiopian Food.
+Tibs is one of the most popular dishes in Healthy Ethiopian Food.
 It comes in various forms, varying in the type, size, or shape of the meat cuts used, and can range from fiery hot to mildly spiced, with or without vegetables.
-One particularly recommended variation is shekla tibs, where strips of meat arrive at your table sizzling atop a clay pot stoked with hot coals – a dramatic and delicious presentation.
+One particularly recommended variation is shekla tibs, where strips of raw meat ethiopia arrive at your table sizzling atop a clay pot stoked with hot coals – a dramatic and delicious presentation.

 Historically, Ethiopian Tibs served as a sign of respect or to pay a compliment to someone.
 Today, it’s still viewed as a special dish, hence its popularity for commemorating events and holidays.
 Yet, it’s also a beloved casual fare – walk into a lively bar on a Friday afternoon.
 And you’ll likely find revelers enthusiastically ordering and devouring tibs.